RusuDarius/drum-kit/README.md

 # drum-kit

+This was one of my first projects.

-A Drum Kit I did using knowledge about JS, more specific DOM with JS.
+A Drum Kit I did using knowledge about JS, more specific DOM.

 The project is made with vanilla JS, no other framweork.

-This was one of my first projects with JS